littlebee/scatbot/README.md

      alt="design image"
      style="float: right; margin-right: 10px; width: 400px;" />

 I originally got the idea for scatbot watching my dog interact with the Roomba.
-She seemed disappointed and frustrated that El Roomba just went about his business as if she wasn't sitting right there with the ball under the couch the robot just pushed out from under the couch.
+She seemed disappointed and frustrated that El Roomba just went about his business as if she wasn't sitting right there with the ball the robot had just pushed out from under the couch.
 How rude.

 Scatbot is designed to be about the same height as El Roomba (< 100mm) so that it can fit under most of my furniture.

 The idea is that it will be R/C or autonomous with several modes like "Follow" or "Hide and Seek".

-Originally I started designing, and even built an alpha-1 prototype built around the Nvidia Jetson Nano.
+Originally I started designing, and even built an alpha-1 prototype, around the Nvidia Jetson Nano.
 Then I read [this article / tutorial that just changed everything](https://pytorch.org/tutorials/intermediate/realtime_rpi.html).
 30fps inference on Raspberry PI???
 It was true.
 It was also all I needed to hear after the agonizing, and at the time still going, torture of getting all of the 3rd party software (tensor flow, opencv, adafruit motorkit, ...) working together.
 It was a brutal dungeon craw.

 ## See also